-trary, they seemed to add to both-And in 1818, the " mild and mercifu l' Government found itself compelled to hatch plots and conspiracies; to get up "risings" and "riots," to enable it to further coerce the nation.
-For this purpose they employed a set of atrocious miscreants, of whom OLIVER was one.
-Through their instigations, BRANDRETH, TURNER, and LUDLAN, of Derby, were induced to take part in a "rising" and a "riot," which put them in the power of the "mild nally called for Monday, the ninth day of August.
-The Magistrates, however, having issued hand-bills, denouncing the intended meeting as illegal, and "cautioning all persons to abstain, at their peril, from attending it." the promoters of it looked over the steps they had taken in convening it, and examined the wording of their advertisement, to discover wherein the "illegality" consisted.
-Not content with their own judgment, they took the a bill was brought in, Chapter 3, 57th of George the opinion of an eminent counsel who happened to be Third, "to empower his Majesty to secure and detain at Liverpool.
-He pointed out to them that one or such persons as his Majesty should suspect of con- the advertised objects of the meeting, that one string against his person and government;" that is which was to the effect, that the meeting would may, an act to anthorize the ministers to take, and consider the propriety of electing a representative, to put into prison, any persons whom they chose, in or legislatorial attorney for Manchester, was ant prison that they chose, for as long a time as against law, and might bring them into they chose, without any cause assigned, without peril if persisted in.
-The requisionists, regular commitment, without being confronted with therefore, issued a notice that the meeting on the their accusers, without ever being brought to any 9th would not be held; while at the same time rial at all, or to have a hearing before any magis- another requisition, of which the following is inte, and to turn them out of prison when they a copy, was laid for signature at two places in the these, without any power of obtaining legal redress town for one day only; and it received the names of nowards 700 inhabitant householders in a few hours.
+to, praying for the adoption of UNIVER larly in the North.
+At length, in the month of August, 1819, a sort of aggregate meeting was determined on, to engaged to be present.
+The meeting was origi- by 70,000 persons.
+As soon almost as the proceed- and Salford, most carnestly recommend the practanged to be present. nally called for Monday, the ninth day of ings had commenced, the Manchester and Cheshire August.
+The Magistrates, however, having issued hand-bills, denouncing the intended meeting as illegal, and "cautioning all persons to abstain, at their peril, from attending it," the promoters of it looked over the steps they had taken in convening it, and examined the wording of their advertisement, to discover wherein the "illegality" consisted.
+Not The secret committees very speedily reported; and content with their own judgment, they took the bill was brought in, Chapter 3, 57th of George the opinion of an eminent counsel who happened to be Third. " to empower his Majesty to secure and detain at Liverpeol.
+He pointed out to them that one o gen persons as his Majesty should suspect of con- the advertised objects of the meeting, that one siring against his person and government;" that is which was to the effect, that the meeting would may, an act to authorize the ministers to take, and consider the propriety of electing a representative. is not into prison, any persons whom they chose, in or legislatorial attorney for Manchester, was amerison that they chose, for as long a time as against law, and might bring them into the chose, without any cause assigned, without peril if persisted in.
+The requisionists, maker commitment, without being confronted with therefore, issued a notice that the meeting on the ther accusers, without ever being brought to any 9th would not be held; while at the same time tral at all, or to have a hearing before any magis- another requisition, of which the following is tate, and to turn them out of prison when they a copy, was laid for signature at two places in the chose, without any power of obtaining legal redress town for one day only; and it received the names of newards 700 inhabitant householders in a few hours.